matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 	- From an app development standpoint, it is one of the most important aspects as one of the most natural points of access for an attacker.
 	- If an attacker gets around encryption, the risk is very high, as it is extremely easy to impersonate actors when in possession of their encryption keys.

+**Threat Models**
+*A security system is only as strong as its weakest link.*
+Looking at a threat model of breaking into a bank vault: